justunsix/garden/src/content/docs/notes/006-3-Tech-AI-Retrieval-Augmented-Generation-RAG.md

 LLM gets relevant data from updated data set and gives response with evidence of the response.
-RAG improves a model's performance with updated and domain specific information.
+RAG improves a model's performance with updated and domain specific information to give accurate and relevant answers.

-It can say I don't know when the data is not available
+It can say I don't know when the data is not available or use the data for grounding like document files.

 Needs work on 2 parts: